 When the third-order Fresnel lens intended for Fort Point Lighthouse finally arrived, it was diverted to Point Pinos, where it remains in use today.
 The second lighthouse at Fort Point, a squat wooden tower with four sides that sloped up to a square watchroom, was built on the narrow ledge between the fort and the water.
-In March 1855, the light from a fifth-order Fresnel lens atop the thirty-six-foot tower was exhibited for the first time.
+In March 1855, the light from a fifth-order Fresnel lens atop the thirty-six-foot tower was exhibited for the first time, making it the third lighthouse to be activated on the west coast.
 The strong tidal currents that pass through the Golden Gate undermined the shore near the fort, and the lighthouse had to be removed to facilitate the construction of a protective, granite-block seawall.

 The wooden lighthouse was replaced in 1863 with Fort Point’s third and final lighthouse, a twenty-eight-foot-tall iron skeletal tower positioned atop one of the fort’s stairways.
 A circular iron staircase leads up into the nine-sided white tower, which is capped by a black lantern room from which a light was exhibited at a height of eighty-three feet above the surrounding water.
 In 1866, the station’s fog bell was removed from its framework in front of the fort and hung near the top of the fort’s seaward-facing wall.
 Reaching the bell was most likely the most hazardous duty for the keepers as it originally meant climbing down the seaward face of the fort on a rickety wooden ladder.
 After the fog-signal structure and machinery were badly damaged during a Fourth-of-July salute fired from the fort in 1867, lighthouse authorities took measures to prevent a recurrence of that accident.
 In May 1878, the characteristic of the light was changed from a fifth-order fixed white to a fourth-order fixed white varied every minute by a red flash.
 A seventy-pound weight, which required winding every two-and- a-half hours, was used to revolve the new lens.